bestha95/RM_CLV/README.md

 📌 Main Features

-    Simulates RM effect using the PyAstronomy RmcL model.

-    Builds a synthetic stellar spectrum with limb darkening and center-to-limb intensity variations.
+    - Builds a synthetic stellar spectrum with limb darkening and center-to-limb intensity variations.

-    Models stellar rotation and its effect on the observed line profiles.
+    - Models stellar rotation and its effect on the observed line profiles.

-    Applies planet occultation using a 2D stellar disk grid and synthesizes transit spectra.
+    - Applies planet occultation using a 2D stellar disk grid and synthesizes transit spectra.

-    Shifts spectra into the planet rest frame.
+    - Shifts spectra into the planet's rest frame.

-    Visualizes Na I absorption during transit using:
+    - Visualizes Na I absorption during transit using:

-        Normalized 1D spectra
+        - Normalized 1D spectra

-        2D residual maps
+        - 2D residual maps

-        Star-planet position maps on the stellar surface
+        - Star-planet position maps on the stellar surface

 🧰 Dependencies

 Make sure to install the following packages:

-pip install numpy matplotlib scipy astropy PyAstronomy spectrum-overload
+! pip install numpy matplotlib scipy astropy PyAstronomy spectrum-overload